cucumber/docs/content/cucumber/configuration.md

 When [running Cucumber](/cucumber/#running-cucumber), it can sometimes be handy to pass special values to Cucumber for your [step definitions](/cucumber/#step-definitions) to use.

-You can easily do this on the command line:
+You can do this on the command line:

    ```
    cucumber FOO=BAR --format progress features